 "Pharm.D.s (without the Ph.D.) can't get R01s."
-Well, in our experience, there is certainly no inherent bias on the part of the NIH against Pharm.D.s; the science stands on its own merit, independent of degree.
-Pharm.D.s are fully eligible, so it is a matter of your idea, your plan, and, ultimately, your productivity.
-And these days, it's hard for anyone to get an R01, even if they have three Ph.D.s.
-But we think the unstated point in this argument is that Pharm.D.s with fellowships do not have the proper grounding or rigorous training (compared with those having Ph.D.s) to successfully compete for NIH funding.
+Well, in our experience, there is certainly no inherent bias on the part of the NIH against those with a Pharm.D. degree; the science stands on its own merit, independent of degree.
+Those with a Pharm.D. are fully eligible, so it is a matter of your idea, your plan, and, ultimately, your productivity.
+And these days, it is hard for anyone to get an R01, even if they have three Ph.D. degrees.
+But we think the unstated point in this argument is that Pharm.D. graduates with fellowships do not have the proper grounding or rigorous training (compared with those having a Ph.D.) to successfully compete for NIH funding.
 But they can.
-Proper coursework during the fellowship should be in place, and concurrent master's degrees could be considered (K30 master's or certificate program in Clinical Science is a good example); to complete a fellowship, 2-3 years of training are clearly necessary.
+Proper coursework during the fellowship should be in place, and concurrent master's degrees could be considered (K30 master's or certificate program in clinical science is a good example); to complete a fellowship, 2-3 years of training are clearly necessary.
 Some would ask, "If you are going to go through that rigor for that length of time, why just not go and get a Ph.D. (read: a real scientific degree)?"
 We would respond, "See part 1 of this editorial."
 Also, is the R01 the "be-all and end-all of research"?
 Have we outsourced our promotion and tenure decisions to the NIH?
 We can understand why competitive funding should be a goal of young clinical pharmaceutical scientists, where one's peers can render judgment on proposals shaped by one's own ideas and science.
 It is the currency understood by medicine and the basic sciences.
 However, making important advances, sharing your results, and assessing their real impact on the clinical care of patients should be the goal.
-Pharm.D.s with fellowships should - and can - be well positioned to do this.
+Those with a Pharm.D. degree and a fellowship should-and can-be well positioned to do this.

-Much has been made of the relatively small numbers of Pharm.D.s who are principal investigators on NIH grants, compared with their basic science Ph.D. colleagues.
-Although this is true, we grow weary of the unstated point of using these data: that Pharm.D.s (without the Ph.D.) are not capable of successfully competing at the national level.
+Much has been made of the relatively small numbers of those with a Pharm.D. degree who are principal investigators on NIH grants, compared with their basic science Ph.D. colleagues.
+Although this is true, we grow weary of the unstated point of using these data: that individuals with a Pharm.D. (without the Ph.D.) are not capable of successfully competing at the national level.
 There are many reasons why this is not the proper reasoning, including that clinical (applied) research has not always fit neatly into prior NIH funding streams.
 Historically, faculties in pharmaceutics were not successful in attracting NIH funding because drug delivery was not given appropriate priority by the NIH.
-Faculties in pharmacy administration are joined with us as the bottom-feeders of the NIH funding pool, yet nearly all of these individuals have Ph.D.s.
-And alluding to the point that we are incapable minimizes the scientific contributions of Pharm.D.s, many of which (given our small numbers compared with physicians and Ph.D.s) are substantial and responsible for noteworthy changes in the way drugs are used in humans (most of these contributions were probably not funded by the NIH).
+Faculties in pharmacy administration are joined with us as the bottom-feeders of the NIH funding pool, yet nearly all of these individuals have Ph.D. degrees.
+Also, alluding to the point that we are incapable minimizes the scientific contributions of those with a Pharm.D. degree, many of whom (given our small numbers compared with physicians and those with a Ph.D.) are substantial and responsible for noteworthy changes in the way drugs are used in humans (most of these contributions were probably not funded by the NIH).
 Frankly, we are quite proud of the progress made during the past 30 years in this regard.